juliettengum/Task-Board-juliette/README.md

 This project is authored by [JULIETTE NGUM].
 Special thanks to [COURSE INSTRUCTOR MR CHRISTOPHER].
 License

 This project is licensed under the MIT.
-See .